 The Schoeneberg Stool

 Hi, welcome the Open Circular Design Studio of Mifactori.
 This time we bring you a stool – or a simple open solution to make a stool without any external fasteners and only absolute beginners level craftsmanship skills from wood scraps or virgin material.

 1 How it works

 Parts ↑, Assembly ↓

 Just assemble it from finished parts without any external fasteners.
 The construction stabilizes/blocks itself.
-Download example measures.
+It can’t fall apart.

 The core solution works with different materials ↓ and requires just absolute basic craftsmanship if angular beams are used.
 An efficient industrial production from upcycled beams and bars is possible.